nightingaleproject/Reference-NCHS-API/README.md

 5. Run the server using `dotnet run --project messaging`

 ## Logging
 The application uses Serilog as the third party log provider.
-Serilog can be configured in the appsettings.json file.
+Serilog replaces .NET standard Logging and can be configured in the appsettings.json file.

 ### Logging Sinks
 Serilog supports a variety of sinks to write your logs to.
 The default configuration writes the logs to the console and to a file.
 A new file is created each day and files are deleted after 31 days by default.
 These default configurations can be overwritten in the appsettings.json file.
 Serilog's provided sinks are listed [here](https://github.com/serilog/serilog/wiki/Provided-Sinks).
 Splunk, S3, and DBs are among the many options provided by serilog.
 To change the sink configuration, update the "Using" and "WriteTo" configuration fields in the example below.